-Part of your data strategy should also be to determine roles and responsibilities, timelines for data projects, budgets, tools, and bringing in strategic data partners who have the specialized expertise to help you with your data challenges.
+Part of your data strategy should also be determining roles and responsibilities, timelines for data projects, budgets, and tools, and bringing in strategic data partners with the specialized expertise to help you with your data challenges.

 2. Do you have an efficient way to converge all your data into one platform?

 Extracting data from multiple data sources requires an automation mindset.
-We’ve seen many customers attempt to do this manually and run into all sorts of challenges.
+We’ve seen many customers attempt this manually and run into various challenges.
 It often takes weeks to run a single report, which is not a good ROE (return on the energy or effort).
-It requires so much effort, bandwidth, and stress, and it is highly prone to human error.
+It requires much effort, bandwidth, and stress and is highly prone to human error.

 3. Do you have an easy and secure way to share data with proper data governance?